 As winter begins to set in across the U.S., many people are thinking of different ways to stay warm this winter.
 One heating solution that may not cross your mind is radiant floor heating, which consists of electric heating mats that are installed in the floor of a home.

 But before you set your sights on underfloor heating, it’s important to understand some specifics.
-We’ll highlight the types of floor heating, heated floor costs, and also cover some reviews to help you find the best radiant floor heating mats for you.
+We’ll highlight the different types, costs, and also cover some reviews to help you find the best radiant floor heating mats for you.

-When it comes to heated floors, there are two options: electric radiant floor heat, and hydronic heat.
-While hydronic heat is meant to be used as a whole-home heating solution, radiant floor heat is ideal solely as a supplemental heat source.
-This is because electric heat is more expensive to run than other types of energy; therefore, radiant floor heat is impractical as a whole-home heating solution.
+Electric vs hydronic radiant floor heating: When it comes to radiant heating, electric and hydronic are the two choices.
+The two options appear similar as they both contain coils and are installed underneath the flooring.
+Electric heating mats use electricity to warm up the coils, while hydronic mats use liquid, typically hot water from your hot water heater, to warm up the coils.
+Hydronic heat is meant to be used as more of a whole-house heating solution, while radiant floor heat is ideal solely as a supplemental heat source.
+This is because electric heat is more expensive to run than other types of energy; therefore, electric floor heat is impractical as a heating solution for the entire house.

-However, if you have a particularly chilly room or an unheated addition in your home, radiant floor heat may be a great option for you.
-Since heat rises from the ground up, radiant floor heat allows you to feel warm the moment you step foot on the ground.
+However, if you have a particularly chilly room or an unheated addition in your home, electric radiant floor heat may be a great option for you.
+Since heat rises from the ground up, electric systems allow you to feel warm and cozy the moment you step foot on the ground.
 You’ll feel the heat instantly as you get out of bed, make coffee and go about your day — no more bundling up in socks or slippers just to stay comfortable.

 - Equipment: The main pieces of equipment that you’ll need for radiant floor heat are floor heating mats and a thermostat (we recommend either the Nuheat HOME 7-Day Programmable Floor Heat Sensing Thermostat or the Nuheat ELEMENT Non-Programmable Thermostat).
 We also highly recommend purchasing an electric fault indicator, which will help ensure a correct floor mat installation.

-- Voltage: We carry two voltage options: 120 volts and 240 volts, the latter of which is more expensive.
+- Voltage: There are different voltages and the higher voltage options are typically more expensive.
+We carry two voltage options: 120 volts and 240 volts, the latter of which is more expensive.

 - Heating mat size: The larger the heating mats, the more expensive your floor heating solution will be.

-To install floor heating mats yourself, you’ll first need to measure the square footage of the area that needs to be heated.
-To calculate this, you’ll need to multiple the length by the width of the room.
+- Measure the square footage of the area that needs to be heated.
+To calculate this, you’ll need to multiply the length by the width of the room.
 Be sure to exclude areas where your floor mats will not be installed, including underneath counters and furniture.

-At Total Home Supply, we’re proud to supply Nuheat Floor Heating Systems as our heated floor brand of choice.
-Thanks to their easy-to-install, pre-built, and energy efficient designs, Nuheat electric floor heating mats are among the best floor heating mats on the market.
+At Total Home Supply, we’re proud to supply Nuheat Floor Heating Systems as our brand of choice.
+Thanks to their easy-to-install, pre-built, and energy efficient designs, Nuheat electric floor heating mats are among the best on the market.
 They can be configured to be the perfect size for your needs — simply enter the length, width, and voltage you need and we’ll ship your mats to you right away.

-If you have additional questions about our floor heating products, please don’t hesitate to contact us.
+If you have additional questions about our products, please don’t hesitate to contact us.
 As always, we’re here to help you find a great product for your home.